-- 24. The Applicants' principal contentions are: - a.
+Office.
+In January 2019, the Geneva Registry completed the registration of d.
+The applications are also receivable ratione materiae.
 A request for management evaluation was not required.
 Staff rule 11.2(b) provides that the Secretary-General must determine if a decision was taken pursuant to the advice from technical bodies.
 In Tintukasiri et al., the "Administration ... found that requests for management evaluation were not receivable 'since the decision was taken pursuant to the advice from [a] Local Salary Survey Committee ("LSSC") in conjunction with salary specialists, and as such of a technical body under the terms of staff rule 11.2(b)".
-This is the case of the Applicants; - b.
-Furthermore, the above determination was made on behalf of the Secretary-General as per the language in the letter responding to the requests for management evaluation in Tintukasiri et al.; - c.
-Additionally, staff rule 11.2(b) does not impose a specific formal requirement for the determination of technical bodies.
-There is no requirement to have a "complete public list of technical bodies" and the determination in Tintukasiri et al. was made public in two judgments; - d.
-Assuming that no determination has been made, the Secretary-General's silence should be interpreted in favour of receivability;
+This is the case of the Applicants;